mathiasrw/rexreplace/README.md

 - Options can only be set after the replacement parameter. "_But I like to put my options as the first thing, so I know what I am doing_" I agree, but we must sometimes sacrifice habits for consistency.

-- Piped data will be ignored if file/globs given.

 ### Priorities
 - Flexibility regarding text pattern matching
 - Easy to filter what files to be treated
 - Helpful interface
-- Tests (if you know how to do a test cover report on javascript code  ran via the command line, please open an issue to let me know)
+- Tests (if you know how to do a test cover report on javascript code ran via the command line, please let me know)

 ### Not a priority